Stanford Arabic Parser IAQ

 1. What tokenization of Arabic does the parser assume?

 The parser assumes precisely the tokenization of Arabic used in the Penn Arabic Treebank (ATB).
 You must provide input to the parser that is tokenized in this way or the resulting parses will be terrible.
-We do not currently provide a component that tokenizes Arabic and splits off clitics; the Arabic parser simply uses a whitespace tokenizer.
+We do now have a software component for segmenting Arabic,but you have to download and run it first; it isn't included in the parser (see at the end of this answer).
+The Arabic parser simply uses a whitespace tokenizer.
 As far as we are aware, ATB tokenization has only an extensional definition; it isn't written down anywhere.
 Segmentation is done based on the morphological analyses generated by the Buckwalter analyzer.
 The segmentation can be characterized thus:

-There are some tools available from elsewhere that can do the necessary clitic segmentation:
+There are some tools available that can do the necessary clitic segmentation:

 2. What character encoding do you assume?

-Grammars are provided both for real Arabic (arabicFactored.ser.gz), for which the default encoding is UTF-8, but another encoding can be specified on the commmand line with the -encoding charset flag, and for the Buckwalter encoding of Arabic in ASCII (arabicFactoredBuckwalter.ser.gz and atb3FactoredBuckwalter.ser.gz).
+The present release provides a grammar (arabicFactored.ser.gz) for real Arabic (arabicFactored.ser.gz), for which the default encoding is UTF-8, but for which another encoding (such as legacy Arabic encodings) can be specified on the commmand line with the -encoding charset flag.
+(Previous releases also provided grammars for the Buckwalter encoding of Arabic in ASCII (either atbP3FactoredBuckwalter.ser.gz or arabicFactoredBuckwalter.ser.gz and atb3FactoredBuckwalter.ser.gz, depending on the parser release).
+They may return if there is interest.)

 3. What characters are encoded?